 CLIP ART IMAGES

-Check the Resource USB for clip art images, including the Truth Talks sign.
+Check the Resource USB for clip art images.
 These are an important part of your decorations.
 Use an overhead projector to enlarge and transfer the images onto paper, poster board, or rigid materials such as corrugated cardboard.